Broadly, the topics that interest me are water, wellness and wildlife.

 Specifically, I'm interested in learning about how others are creating common knowledge and changing conversations - and the world - for good.

 After being nominated (for a second time) for a Pew Marine Fellowship this proposal was prepared according to the guidelines, submitted, and immediately shared online, on 29 June 2009.
-The proposal wasn't selected but became the blueprint for Blue Mind Works.
+The proposal wasn't selected but became the blueprint for the work of The Live Blue Foundation.
 The book Blue Mind was a national bestseller and has been translated to a dozen languages and formats around the world.
 Blue Mind is truly changing the conversation about water for good, as proposed.

 The previous (also, not selected) Pew Marine Fellowship proposal outlined our plans for a grassroots, community-based research and conservation project called Grupo Tortuguero.
 GT's expanded to network some 35 coastal communities and has been a wonderful success, fostering new leadership, leading to the recovery of the black sea turtle (recently downlisted by NMFS), changing people's relationships with sea turtles and their ocean, and providing a blueprint for similar citizen-based wildlife conservation projects around the world.
 Just like Blue Mind Works, Grupo Tortuguero is changing our understanding of our personal, human relationship with nature leading to pro-enviroment actions and behaviors.

 In a round-about way I owe much to Pew for inspiring both proposals.
 Now I find myself looking forward to the next fellowship nomination ; )

 Blue Mind Works: A Neuroconservation Proposal to Pew Chartible Trusts